jakeloai/MassPacket/README.md

 ## 🧭 Final Note

-MassHunt may look simple — but its value lies in:
+MassPacket may look simple — but its value lies in:

 - how it is used
 - how data is interpreted